 Hiking the Overlook Trail to McWay Falls

 While you can view McWay Falls from the side of California Highway 1, walking the short McWay Falls Overlook Trail will allow you to have an unobstructed view.
-The McWay Falls Trail is one of the easiest hikes in Big Sur.
+The McWay Falls Trail is an easy Big Sur waterfall hike and one of the easiest hikes in Big Sur.

 McWay Falls Overlook occupies the site of the terrace of the erstwhile Waterfall House, owned by Lathrop and Hélène Brown.
 In 1961, Hélène Brown donated the property to the State of California, stipulating that Waterfall House be made into a museum or demolished.
 The museum could not be set up, leading to the home being demolished.